A-Coom/coomer.party-scraper/README.md

 ## Platform Agnostic Usage

+The platform agnostic usage requires Python 3 to be installed on your system.
+Go to releases for executable files for easier usage.

 ### Submodule Dependency

 Before using the platform agnostic command below, you must initialize the `scraping_utils` submodule.
 To do this, run the following command while in the repository directory: `git clone https://github.com/A-Coom/scraping_utils.git`